gstanden/orabuntu-lxc/README.md

 ora67c11
 ora67c12
 ora67c13
+ora67c14
+ora67c15
 ```
 assuming that you created the OEL 6.7 containers on the first run (numbering always starts at "10" so as not to run afoul of a bug in 12.1.0.2.0 that affects server names that do not have the same number of character counts (ora67c1 vs ora67c10).
+Also, as mentioned previously, due to the iteration index bug, you get 6 containers on the first run of orabuntu-lxc instead of 5.
+Note also that the iteration index issue does not apply to subsequent re-runs of orabuntu-lxc.
+If you run orabuntu-lxc again to add other versions of OEL to your mix, such as OEL 7.1, WYSIWG you specify "n" containers and you get "n" containers.

 So inside the ubuntu-services.sh script we have:
 ```